Fort Sumter and Fort Moultrie National Historical Park | PARK AT A GLANCE

 PARK OVERVIEW

 Fort Sumter and Fort Moultrie National Historical Park preserves two military forts located in Charleston, South Carolina.
-The most famous, Fort Sumter, is located on an island in Charleston Harbor.
+The most famous, Fort Sumter, is on an island in Charleston Harbor.
 The National Park Service has partnered with a private concessionaire that operates boat tours up to six times a day during the peak season (private boats are no longer allowed to land on the island or enter the fort).
-Boat tours depart from the Fort Sumter Visitor Education Center at Liberty Square in downtown Charleston and from the Patriots Point Naval and Maritime Museum located at 40 Patriots Point Road, Mt.
-Pleasant, SC 29464.
+Boat tours depart from the Fort Sumter Visitor Center at Liberty Square in downtown Charleston and from the Patriots Point Naval and Maritime Museum in Mount Pleasant.
 Patriots Point is not associated with the National Park Service, but a Park Ranger will be aboard the tour boats leaving from there.
 Tours take about 2.5 hours, with 1 hour spent at the fort and the rest of the time spent traveling on the boat.
 The fort lies about 4 miles southeast of both Liberty Square and Patriots Point, so neither departure point offers a time advantage over the other (National Park Planner only reviews the Liberty Square property).

 In my opinion, Fort Moultrie is the more interesting of the two forts, though few tourists make the trip to Moultrie.
-While Fort Sumter sees 300 tourists every boatload for up to six tours a day, Fort Moultrie may only get 300 visitors a day.
+While Fort Sumter sees 300 tourists every boatload for up to six tours a day, Fort Moultrie may only get 300 visitors during the entire day.

 OPERATING HOURS

-The Fort Sumter Visitor Education Center is open daily from 8:30 AM to 5 PM.
+The Fort Moultrie Visitor Center and Fort Moultrie are open daily from 9 AM to 4:30 PM.

 All areas of the park are closed for Thanksgiving, Christmas, and New Year’s days.